johnmbender/MarCombat-1.0/README.md

 # MarCombat
 A game, to conquer the world.

-# TO DO, IN ORDER:
+# TO DO, IN ORDER
+- John stop emitting bullets if collapsed
 - FIGHT SCENE
     - fight music lowers at "X WINS"
     - John's self-doubt still has negasmoke after defeat on floor